nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/10_Peragus.md

     - But the Force...
 I can feel it again, if only slightly. -> lie -> "Link" -> propose to be her padawan
     - But there are no more Jedi.
     - **I would welcome whatever aid you offer.** (`a_givelight(1)` + `a_influence_inc(6, 1)`)
-    - I had other questions for you.
+    - There were other questions I wished to ask you.
   - I need to know more about the Sith hunting us.
     - There was another Jedi Civil War?
     - Are they following Malak's path?